 The Costume and Lace Museum so collected a particularly rich and varied collection: suits, ancient and contemporary laces, embroidery and original accessories,...
 This collection not only results from acquisition, an important part also results from generous private donations.

 Thematic exhibitions, catalogs

 Every thematic exhibition is accompanied by a catalog and allows to place the collections in the world of fashion and European textile productions:

 In 2004 the Museum inaugurated new spaces and a room intended for temporary exhibitions dedicated to contemporary textile creation.

 On the agenda

 Telephone hours : To assure an optimal comfort of visit, groups are invited to book their visit.

-More information : Entrance: 4 euro, 3 euro for seniors, students, groups, 2 euro for children and schools, free: under 18 years in the weekend, each first Sunday of the month, inhabitants of the City of Brussels.
+More information : Entrance: 8 euro, 6 euro for seniors and groups, 4 euro for students, free: under 18 years, each first Sunday of the month, inhabitants of the City of Brussels.
 Art 27: 1.25 euro.
 Several reductions possible.
 Legends in French, Dutch and English.